fastify/fastify-rate-limit/README.md

 - `isExceeded`: `true` if the limit was exceeded.
 - `isBanned`: `true` if the request was banned according to the `ban` option.

-The limiter function accepts an optional second argument `{ increment: boolean }`.
+The limiter function accepts an optional second argument `{ increment?: boolean }`.
+The `increment` flag defaults to `true`, so omitting the argument keeps the original behavior (the request is consumed).
 When `increment` is `false`, the current rate limit status is returned **without consuming a request**.
 This is useful when a limit should only be enforced on certain outcomes (e.g. failed login attempts) while still checking the status before processing.

 ```js
 const checkRateLimit = fastify.createRateLimit({ max: 5, timeWindow: '1 minute' });